garrandall/popular-music-data/tracks/movin--on-elliott-yamin.md

-I know it sounds crazy but I just can't do this (do this) It feels like we're wasting time so I'll get to it When I look into your eyes I can see right through you (through you) And you don't feel the same way that I do, Oooh
+I know it sounds crazy but I just can't do this (do this) It feels like we're wasting time so I'll get to it When I look into your eyes I can see right through you (through you) And you don't feel the same way that I do, Oh

 See, all I'm trying to do girl is give you my time (give you my time)